approvals/Approvals.NodeJS/readme.md

 Or more, controlling the behavior of approvals through various tweaks to configuration.

-Approvals uses the below configuration to drive it's behavior.
-How you communicate that configuration to approvals can happen in a number of ways.
+Approvals uses the below configuration to drive its behavior.
+How you communicate that configuration to approvals can happen in several ways.

 The default configuration as defined below can be overridden by using the following strategy.

 > NOTE: Priority/order of config selection comes from the below list where the first item have the defined defaults and each next step having a potential to override the previous if a configuration value is specified.

 1. Starting with the defaults (as shown in the JS object below) this is defined in [lib/config.js](lib/config.js).
-1. We then take and override the defaults (and only the properties specified) with config in a yaml or json file in you're home directory `~/.approvalsConfig`.
+1. We then take and override the defaults (and only the properties specified) with config in a yaml or json file in your home directory `~/.approvalsConfig`.
 1. Overrides with an `approvals.configure({...})` (not a recommended approach).
 1. Then passing any specific configuration at the test level as the last parameter in the verify function `.verify(..., {...overridden config...});`.
 See [API](#api) for specific parameters.